chaeusler/bookr/DevelopmentGuide.md

 Then run `gradle flywayMigrate`

 # Wildfly Setup
-Apply the instructions from [the Distribution](bookr-distribution/src/std/dist/README.md)
+To get a production like environment it's recommended to apply the instructions from [the Distribution](bookr-distribution/src/std/dist/README.md)

 # Project Topology